cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 Edwards curves provide a number of implementation benefits for cryptography, such as complete addition formulas with no exceptional points and formulas among the fastest known for curve operations.
-However, the group of points on the curve is not of prime order and has a cofactor.
+However, the group of points on the curve is not of prime order, i.e., it has a cofactor larger than 1.
 This abstraction mismatch is usually handled by means of ad-hoc protocol tweaks (such as multiplying by the cofactor in an appropriate place), or not at all.